deadlyedge/Piano/README.md

 If you want to run this program you will need the Piano sound .WAV files, which should be found at https://github.com/saransha/EasyElectric

+you have to download them and put to './Piano' director first.

 for soundMac.V0.2.py, add fuction: save and load.

 Remember,

 '\(backslash)' to record and stop,